For those in Toronto’s growing majority of low income neighbourhoods, things are bad and getting worse — and it’s no accident.

 27 per cent of Toronto’s children live in poverty.

 In Subdivided, Hulchanski writes that successive, annual cuts to discretionary spending since 1985 made the supply and maintenance of affordable housing untenable while income support was also downsized.

-According to John Osborne, former Special Adviser on Policy Development at the federal department of National Health and Welfare, “saving to the Federal Treasury would be realized at the expense of the poor, the disabled, the aged, single mothers with small children and the long-term unemployed.”
+According to John Osborne, a former special advisor in the federal government, “saving to the federal treasury would be realized at the expense of the poor, the disabled, the aged, single mothers with small children and the long-term unemployed.”
 With this policy combination, confirms Hulchanski, Toronto was remade by the federal, provincial and municipal governments for “those with the means to own property.”

 The remaking reinforces itself.
 Globalization produces inequality between those in advanced producer services (APS) and the rest who are made poorer by austerity measures used to attract the former.
 Worse, APS drive up the cost of living, which Alan Walks terms the interlinked “financialization of the economy and gentrification of the inner city.”
 The result is: most residents earn less while their livelihoods cost more.

 It wasn’t always this bad for Toronto’s non-rich residents.
 Hulchanski notes that, in 1970, 66 per cent of Toronto neighbourhoods were middle-income.
 This was when the labour market allowed for single-income families, when social services were better available to the poor and when affordable housing was constructed according to need.
 St. Lawrence, for example, is the site of a large city-sponsored housing project.
 It was built in the early 1970s and contained 1,750 affordable units.

 Thanks to measures aimed at reducing poverty with federal-provincial cost sharing programs, the Toronto of 1970 at least acknowledged and the needs of all social groups and strove for some level of inclusivity.